benbaptist/minecraft-wrapper/README.md

 </br></br>It also comes with a relatively simple and straight-forward plugin API that can be used to create small Bukkit-like plugins on vanilla.

-#Usage#
+#Installation#
 Wrapper.py doesn't require any special modules for most of the basic features to work, but web mode and proxy mode require the following: `pkg_resources`, `requests`, and `pycrypto`.
+To install them, use pip:

+`pip install requests pkg_resources pycrypto`

+You will also need `tar` installed if you need backups.
+Most Linux distros have this pre-installed, but you may need to install it manually on Windows: http://gnuwin32.sourceforge.net/packages/gtar.htm

 </br></br>
 You only need to download Wrapper.py, the src folder is just the extracted version of Wrapper.py.</br>